 The Power of Fusion Tracking GandCrab

-By Maggie McDaniel, Diana Granger, Alexandr Solad, and Briana Manalo on June 13, 2018
+June 13, 2018 • Maggie McDaniel, Diana Granger, Alexandr Solad, and Briana Manalo

 Recorded Future technology collects and analyzes information from an unrivaled breadth of sources and provides invaluable real-time context, packaged for human analysis or integration with security technologies.
 Recorded Future’s Insikt Group is responsible for identifying insights to reduce business risk for our customers, produce actionable outcomes, and drive informed decision making.
 In this post, we put ourselves under the microscope and demonstrate how we use our own technology to deliver analyst-generated finished intelligence to our customers, in this case tracking and communicating the threat from GandCrab ransomware.